Accredited freelance journalism diploma

 This course is an ideal place for beginners to start.
 It covers all of the journalism basics, and teaches you to work as a professional freelance journalist.

-Our graduates get articles published most days.
+Our learners get articles published most days.
 Many of them have gone on to become successful freelancers, and make a good living from writing.
 See course successes

 Freelance journalism is a great opportunity to turn a pastime or interest into a lucrative part-time job or full-time career.